Global Analysis of LISA Data with Galactic Binaries and Massive Black Hole Binaries: Time evolving global fit

 Subsequently, the residual data $d_\text{residual}$ is utilized to estimate a noise curve across the frequency domain employing Welch's method.
 To address outlier peaks, particularly those associated with unresolved signals, a smoothing procedure is implemented.
 A frequency window comprising 30 bins is defined, and any values exceeding double the window's median are adjusted to the median value.
 This process is reiterated by shifting the window by 15 frequency bins until the entire Power Spectral Density (PSD) is smoothed.
+This PSD smoothing procedure is similar to conducting a running median as discussed in \cite{nissanke2012gravitational, karnesis2021characterization}.

 Further smoothing is conducted using the Savitzky-Golay filter.
 Spline interpolation is then applied to derive a PSD estimate, leading to the residual noise curve.

 Different from the algorithm described in \cite{strub2023accelerating}, while implementing Welch's method, we transition from a fixed number of 500 windows to a fixed number of $15\, 000$ samples per window.
 This change aims to generalize the noise estimate for varying observation times, considering that the number of frequency bins changes with $T_\text{obs}$.
 Consequently, the window length for the Savitzky-Golay filter is fixed at 10 frequency bins for frequencies below $\SI{0.8}{mHz}$ and at 70 bins for frequencies above, facilitating a consistent approach across different observation duration $T_\text{obs}$.